dujanhung/evtsbx-api-doc/enum/block_type.md

 a camera block.

 >[!CAUTION]
->in old versions, don't create too many of this blocks, because it would cause lag. this lag also works in multiplayer. players gave this lag the term "journal ag" .
+>in old versions, don't create too many of this blocks, because it would cause lag.

 ___